 7. That Kind of Guy (Ravenswood)

-That Kind of Guy is an LGBTQ interracial romance where we see a love story between an older woman and a younger man also other.
+That Kind of Guy is an LGBTQ interracial romance with a love story between an older woman and a younger man.
 The book is about a woman who’s a writer, and she asks her guy friend to fake date her for a writer’s conference.
 He needs to go to where she will see her ex-husband.
 There is some disability rep in this one as well.
 Author Talia Hibbert does a great job with that.

 The hero is back in town because his best friend is getting married.
 His best friend’s mom is now single.
 She is a sexy lady in her fifties, and he always had a crush on her when he was young.
 So, he’s staying in her house for the wedding and everything.
 Things get a little bit spicy.
 Our hero is also a bit submissive.
 Some sex scenes were delicious.
 I have a little objection to the romance because I found the lack of chemistry between the characters.
 Otherwise, I enjoyed every moment of this book and recommended it to my friends.